-The first component of Phase One is a six-day intensive classroom learning experience, complemented by pre-program assignments and self-assessments.
+The first component of Phase One is a five-day intensive classroom learning experience, complemented by pre-program assignments and self-assessments.

 The second component of Phase One is conducted on the job, in-between the first and second week of the program.
 Participants will conduct application of lessons learned on the job and continue with their self-assessments.
 Participants will also be given assignments to complete during this time.